On the nullspace of split graphs: Unbalanced split graphs

-\begin{theorem}[Cheng, Collins, Trenk, \cite{nordhausgaddumcheng2016split}, page 2348] Let $Sp$ be an unbalanced split graph and let $\mathcal{KS}$ be the collection of all the s-partitions for $Sp$.
+\begin{corollary} Let $Sp$ be an unbalanced split graph and let $\mathcal{KS}$ be the collection of all the s-partitions for $Sp$.
 Then, we have the following (for simplicity, we will use $W,K^*,S^*$ instead of $W(Sp),K^*(Sp),S^*(Sp)$). \begin{enumerate} \item If $W=\{w\}$, then

-moreover, $K^*\cup w$ is the unique maximum clique of $\mathcal{K}(Sp)$ and $S^*\cup w$ is the unique maximum independent set of $\mathcal{S}(Sp)$.
+moreover, $K^*\cup w$ is the unique maximum clique of $Sp$ and $S^*\cup w$ is the unique maximum independent set of $Sp$.

 \item If $W$ is a clique of size $\geq 2$, then